poac-dev/poac/README.md

 ## Getting Started

-As the demo shows, you can get started with just a few commands.
+You can get started with just a few commands as the demo shows:

 ```bash
 poac create hello_world